Anatole France: Literary career

-In La Rotisserie de la Reine Pedauque (1893) France ridiculed belief in the occult, and in Les Opinions de Jérôme Coignard (1893), France captured the atmosphere of the fin de siècle.
+In La Rôtisserie de la Reine Pédauque (1893) France ridiculed belief in the occult, and in Les Opinions de Jérôme Coignard (1893), France captured the atmosphere of the fin de siècle.
 He was elected to the Académie Française in 1896.

-France took a part in the Dreyfus affair.
+France took part in the Dreyfus affair.
 He signed Émile Zola's manifesto supporting Alfred Dreyfus, a Jewish army officer who had been falsely convicted of espionage.
 France wrote about the affair in his 1901 novel Monsieur Bergeret.